 This process is a quick brush with a dandy brush and curry comb to remove stable stains and make him presentable and clean enough to ride.
-If your horse is clipped, use a cactus cloth instead of a dandy brush as it isn't as harsh.
+Horses that are clipped have sensitive skin.
+A cactus cloth instead of a dandy brush as it isn't as harsh.
 Sponge his eyes, nose, and dock, and pick out his feet.
-Quartering is adequate for a grass kept horse.
+Quartering is adequate for a horse that lives outside in a field.
 Depending on which part of the country you live in or what time of year it is you might also need to check him for ticks and spray him to repel flies in summer.

 Bush-Over or Set-Fair

 For a stabled horse, at the end of the day, you should lightly brush him over when you straighten or change the blankets.
 This is the time that you also remove any droppings from his stall and tidy his bedding to make him comfortable for the night.

 - picking out the feet - using the hoof pick, pick up his feet one at a time.
 First, talk to him then face his tail.
 Start with his front leg and run your hand, closest to his body, down the back of his leg.
 When you reach the fetlock say 'up' and squeeze the joint.
 Catch and support his leg under the hoof.
 If he doesn't lift his leg you may need to lean gently against him with your shoulder to push his weight onto this other leg.
 Pick the hoof from heel to toe making sure you avoid the frog (the softer triangular, center of the hoof).
 Make sure you carefully clean the cleft of the frog (the groove down the middle), and the bars down the side.